 She began presenting her ongoing research in 2011 and was shortlisted for the BPS Psychology of Women Section Student Prize in 2013 with an essay titled, ‘”Staying here will be good for you”: Amalie Skram and the [un]willing female psychiatric patient’.
 Her undergraduate dissertation continued this research and compared the duplicity, complicity, and subversion in Professor Hieronimus and Paa St. Jørgen by Amalie Skram, and Fingersmith by Sarah Waters.

-Charlotte’s ongoing MRes dissertation examines nineteenth-century and neo-Victorian representations of Elizabeth Siddal.
-Her proposed PhD project considers the use of hair to memorialise in the nineteenth century and in subsequent neo-Victorian representations.
+Her proposed PhD project considers the use of hair to memorialise, and its role in mourning, in the nineteenth century and in subsequent neo-Victorian representations.